 START-RO

-START-RO (Study of Trajectories and Adjustment in Romanian Children) is the national longitudinal study of children’s educational, psychological, and social development, a project of the Large Scale Testing Laboratory (LST) at the Faculty of Psychology and Educational Sciences.
-Phase 1 (2026–2027) is funded through a private grant from Accenture, managed by the University of Bucharest Foundation.
+START-RO (Study of Trajectories and Adjustment in Romanian Children) is a national longitudinal study of children’s educational, psychological, and social development, a project of the Large-Scale Testing Laboratory (LST) within the Faculty of Psychology and Educational Sciences.
+Phase 1 (2026–2030) is funded by a private grant from Accenture Romania, administered by the University of Bucharest Foundation.

 Aims and objectives